aws-samples/amazon-dynamodb-labs/content/hands-on-labs/rdbms-migration/migration-chapter03.en.md

 weight = 30

 +++
 Using CloudFormation template, you have launched EC2 Amazon Linux 2 instance with MySQL installed and running.
-The templment has also created new user based on CloudFormation input parameter.
+The template has also created a new user based on the CloudFormation input parameter.
-The script has copied public IMDB dataset into file derectory at deployed EC2 server .
+The script has copied the public IMDB dataset into the file directory at deployed EC2 server.
 Learn more about [IMDB dataset](https://www.imdb.com/interfaces/).

  1. Go to [EC2 console](https://console.aws.amazon.com/ec2/v2/home?region=us-east-1#Instances:instanceState=running)
  2. Select the MySQL-Instance and click Connect
     ![Final Deployment Architecture](/images/migration9.jpg)
- 3. Make sure ec2-user is filled under User name field.
+ 3. Make sure ec2-user is filled under the User name field.
 Click Connect
     ![Final Deployment Architecture](/images/migration10.jpg)
- 4. Elevate your priviledge using sudo command
+ 4. Elevate your privilege using sudo command
     ```bash
       sudo su
     ```